bunkcorp/buddhist-reflection-privacy/README.md

-# Privacy Policy for GettingStoned
+# Privacy Policy for Buddhist Reflection

-_Last updated: January 2025_
+_Last updated: December 4, 2025_

 ## Overview

-GettingStoned ("we," "our," or "us") is committed to protecting your privacy and ensuring transparency about how we collect, use, and safeguard your information when you use our Buddhist meditation and mindfulness mobile application.
-This comprehensive Privacy Policy explains our data practices across all features of the app.
+Buddhist Reflection ("we," "our," or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ---